pokutuna/p5-Class-Enumemon/README.md

 # DESCRIPTION

-Enumemon generate enum-like classes with typical methods that are getter for all, indexer, accessor and guard generator.
+Class::Enumemon generate enum-like classes with typical methods that are getter for all, indexer, accessor and guard generator.
 An instance fetched from package is always same reference with another.

 # LICENSE